 The Zuni Indian Tribe Water Rights Settlement Act was signed into law on June 23, 2003 as Public Law 108-34.
 Implementation has begun toward meeting the enforceability date.
-The Department drafted state legislation, which was adopted in 2004, to assist the tribal acquisition of water rights on a willing seller basis.
+The Department drafted state legislation, which was enacted in 2004, to assist the tribal acquisition of water rights on a willing seller basis.
 Additionally, the Department worked on amendments to the settlement agreement to conform it to the federal legislation.
 The parties filed an application with the Adjudication Court in March 2006 for confirmation of the Settlement.
-Under the public law, this must be completed by December 31, 2006.
+The Adjudication Court approved the settlement on December 2, 2006.